MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-formatted-messages.md

 ---
 title: "Enable formatted messages | MicrosoftDocs"
-description: "Use this topic to understand how to enable formatted messages in Omnichannel for Customer Service."
+description: "Use this topic to understand how to enable your agents to send and receive formatted messages in Omnichannel for Customer Service."
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi